pantheon-systems/terminus-build-tools-plugin/README.md

  | --message        | The commit message to use when committing the built assets to Pantheon |
  | --no-git-force   | Set this flag to omit the --force flag from `git add` and `git push` |

+By default, this command uses the `--force` flag for both `git add` and `git push`.
+Passing `--no-git-force` will prevent adding this flag but unless your remotes are in sync, it will most likely make the push fail.

 ### build:env:delete:ci

 The `build:env:delete:ci` command is used to delete multidev environments on Pantheon that match the CI pattern of builds (`ci-*`).